teuben/hi-observe/things_to_try.md

 Learn how to change the contrast so you see more.
 Learn how to slide through different channels in the 3rd dimension.

+2. (advanced) You can also plot spectra in for example ds9.
+This is somewhat involved in ds9, but here it is:   1) Edit -> Region 2) click and highlight a region (defaults to a circle)
+3) Region -> Get Information -> Analysis -> Plot3D.
+4) move the selected region around and you
+will see a new spectrum in real time.
+You can also change the size of the region to simulate different size dishes.

 2. (advanced) Both the LAB and BL are presented in a GLON-GLAT-VLSR cube, where each VLSR slice is a GLON-GLAT image.
 There are ways in the viewers to view another slice, for example a VLSR-GLON or VLSR-GLAT plot.
 Hint: in **ds9**: Frame -> Cube -> Axes Order

 3. (advanced) In ds9 you can blink between images.
 Hint: Frame -> New Frame, load an image in that frame, then Frame -> Tile Frame, and compare visually, or blink between them.

+#  Under the hood: coding

+1. (advanced) The code you see is managed via github.com.
+You can fork your own version and submit your modifications to the original owner (called a Pull Request).
+See https://github.com/teuben/hi-observe